a-bangk/snippets.eu/README.md

 * release

 Numbering
-* Major for changes that break backwards compaitilbiy or major new release
+* Major for changes that break backwards compatibly or major new release
-* Minor Changing new features and usablity
+* Minor Changing new features and usability
-* Fix, comestic and bug fixes
+* Fix, cosmetic and bug fixes

 Source